 When I was about 7 or 8 years old, I thought I should become a minister in the Church of England, as it was called then (in Australia the name has been changed to the Anglican Church), and this thought remained with me until I reached adolescence.
 At the age of about 14 years I decided I didn’t want to be a minister in the church because girls had become too big an attraction for me.
 I didn’t really want to be a minister anyway, it was just a childhood idea that remained and I felt obligated to follow it through.
 But abandoning this idea, and with a conscious determination to seek experiences with the opposite sex, I felt I had abandoned God.
-I delighted in this idea though, and I remember deliberately doing various things to defy him.
+I delighted in this new idea though, and I remember deliberately doing various things to defy him.
 But now and then I would take my small King James Bible which my grandmother had given me for my 10th birthday (a gift which I had requested) and read from it.

 My teenage years were utterly wasted and without any kind of aim except to have a girlfriend.
 When I was 20 years old, I was with my girlfriend at a friend’s home, and there was another young man there as well.
 My friend said he had tried doing a séance with his girlfriend on the weekend and it was really cool; and he suggested we all do one.
 I felt a chill over my soul, as it were, as he suggested this, and I was very afraid.
 But at the same time, I was fascinated, and, as I didn’t want to be seen as being afraid, I agreed.
 We did encounter a spirit at that meeting, and although nothing sinister seemed to happen except that the glass on the table was moving and spelling out words to communicate with us, it was terrifying – and I felt an evil fascination with it.